A Comprehensive Guide To Illinois EV Rebates, Tax Credits & Charging Incentives

 Table Of Contents

-Illinois Electric Vehicle Rebates, Tax Credits and Incentives
+Illinois EV Rebates, Tax Credits and Incentives

 With generous state incentives and three of the four major public utilities offering time-of-use rates for EV charging, Illinois makes it easier—and more affordable—than ever to go electric.
 In this article, we will explore different ways you can save on an electric vehicle and EV charging in the state.

-Illinois EV Charger Rebates
+Illinois EV Charger Rebates and Tax Credits

-City of Naperville is offering rebates for the installation of Level 2 or DC Fast EV chargers, up to $500 for home or business owners.
+City of Naperville is offering rebates for the installation of Level 2 or DC fast EV chargers, up to $500 for home or business owners.
 A City of Naperville Building Permit, accompanied by a completed Residential Load Calculation Worksheet, will be required for any wiring upgrades.

 Commonwealth Edison Co.
 (ComEd) offers rebates ranging from $1,000 to $3,750 for installing a Level 2 electric vehicle charger.
 If you qualify for a public assistance program, you may qualify for the full $3,750 rebate.
 The program offers rebates for the installation and purchase of Level 2 chargers that are “smart,” ENERGY STAR® certified, and NRTL certified.